PsyChip/machina/readme.md

 ## Troubleshooting

 **Program runs slowly?**
-- Try pressing `M` for high-performance mode
+- Try pressing `M` to enable military mode for optimized processing
 - Make sure you have a graphics card and installed the CUDA version above
+- Use number keys (1-6) to adjust resolution for better performance

 **Can't connect to camera?**
 - Check your camera URL or make sure webcam is plugged in